FAQS

 -

-As healthcare providers, we can’t work with anyone anonymously.
-However, we are required to adhere to HIPAA at all times and keep all interactions and correspondence secure.
-We may only break confidentiality if you give me explicit permission to do so or we feel that you are a danger to yourself or others.
+As a healthcare provider, I can’t work with anyone anonymously.
+However, I am required to adhere to HIPAA at all times and keep all interactions and correspondence secure.
+I may only break confidentiality if you give explicit permission to do so or I feel that you are a danger to yourself or others.

 -